AdobeDocs/analytics-platform.en/help/use-cases/combine-report-suites.md

    >[!NOTE]
    >
-   >The XDM path for your destination fields will depend on how you set up your custom field group.
+   >The XDM path for your destination fields will depend on how you structure your custom field group.

 1. Create the source connection dataflow for **Report Suite B**, again selecting **Unified Schema** for use in the dataflow.
 The workflow will show that two fields have a descriptor name conflict.
 This is because the descriptors for eVar1 and eVar2 are different in Report Suite B than they were in Report Suite A. But we already know this, so we can safely ignore the conflict and use custom mappings as follows: